tonyest/Prospress/readme.txt

 == Upgrade Notice ==

+= 1.0.1 =
+Please upgrade to fix a bid form bug in IE7.

 = 1.0 =
 The first non-beta release ready for prime-time - enjoy!
 Please note, this is a breaking upgrade.
 If you need to preserve feedback from a beta installation, post in the prospress.org/forums/ to request an upgrade script.